 Now then—

-Here’s how to come up with an excellent list of skills for your inventory manager resume:
+Here’s how to come up with an excellent list of inventory skills on a resume:

 If you ended up with a very long list, limit your lot size to around 10 most important skills.